Pacing & schedule

 - Go to Advertisers > Your Advertiser > Your Campaign.

 - Click Assign to Zone under the Zone Assignments table.
+A list of eligible zones will appear.

 - Select a zone to which the campaign will be assigned.
 The Assignment Details page will appear.